-I last updated this article for July 4, 2017.
+I thank God I’m still here to update this article each Independence Day.
 I chose the photo of a B1 because I was fortunate enough to know a B1 instructor pilot who arranged for me to “fly” a B1 simulator for 45 minutes.
 It was a fascinating experience, all the more so because he told me the actual aircraft is easier to fly than the simulator.
-B1 pro hint: non-fatal aerial refueling requires a bit more than 45 minutes of simulator practice.
-I came away with a renewed appreciation for American technology, and for the dedication and skill of the men and women who design and produce our military aircraft, who maintain and fly them, and for all the other implements with which we preserve freedom.
+B1 pro tip: non-fatal aerial refueling requires a bit more than 45 minutes of simulator practice.
+I came away with a renewed appreciation for American technology, and for the dedication and skill of the men and women who design and produce our military aircraft, who maintain and fly them, and for all the other implements with which we preserve liberty.
 May our pilots have all the fuel and flight time they need.

 As I update my observations of a year ago, I hope you find something that strengthens your pride in America, and that encourages you to take up the fight to preserve liberty, just as so many before us have done.

 If we do not hang together, we shall surely hang separately.

 And for the support of this Declaration, with a firm reliance on the protection of Divine Providence, we mutually pledge to each other our Lives, our Fortunes, and our sacred Honor.

 I hope I shall possess firmness and virtue enough to maintain what I consider the most enviable of all titles, the character of an honest man.